Smoked Salmon Platter

 Learn my tips for making a beautiful smoked salmon appetizer!

-I have to let you in on a little secret.
+- I have to let you in on a little secret.
 I put this smoked salmon platter together the night before I had a group of volunteers coming to my house for a coffee.
 I took the photos and parked it in the fridge.
 It was only after my company was departing that I took a taste.
+So it’s easy to make ahead.

 I adore salmon.
 Besides tasting wonderful, it is an amazing source of protein and healthy fats.
-I served salmon fillets for dinner frequently, but I also love using smoked salmon in appetizers, sandwiches and more.
+I served salmon fillets for dinner frequently, but I also love using smoked salmon in appetizers, sandwiches, and more.
 This Smoked Salmon Dip with Capers is definitely addictive, and this Smoked Salmon Reuben was created after seeing a tempting version in Alaska.
-I’d love a bowl of this Smoked Salmon Chowder for lunch on a chilly day and this terrific Smoked Salmon Guacamole definitely has my attention!
+I’d love a bowl of this Smoked Salmon Chowder for lunch on a chilly day.
 Plus if you’re interested in How to Make Smoked Salmon check out this Dilled Gravlax recipe from Dorie Greenspan and How to Make Gravlax.

 - Smoked salmon or lox